MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders should be able to get the job application report in either csv or html format.

 # In Progress

++ Employers should be able to see a listing of the jobs they have posted.

 # Completed